ErikKarlkvist/FootballTown/Report2.md

 To summarise, the agile techniques we focused on this sprint complemented each other well.
 None of them produced conflicts in methodology and they helped the team to work together efficiently.
 For the following sprint we will continue to work with agile methodologies and also add new items to the application.
 As the members are now more familiar with the framework and development enviroment, the pace will hopefully be higher the next sprint.

+Pair programming was good when we learned about React Native but it also limited how much we were able to do.
+Two or three team members were doing the same thing and each task took longer time than if we would have done it individually.
+Therefore we should be able to increase the workload of the upcoming sprints when we move away from pair programming to more individual work.